 This pilot has now closed.

 BT created 10,000 hotspot log-ins that could be activated through name/password combinations.
 If children and young people lived in range of a BT hotspot, their school offered them log-in details for free.

-When we tested this scheme, we found the majority of users couldn’t get a reliable BT wifi connection.
-As such, we decided to close the pilot.
+When we tested this scheme, we found the majority of users could not get a reliable BT wifi connection.
+As a result, we decided to close the pilot.

 All BT vouchers distributed expired at the end of December 2020.